franko/gsl-shell/doc/user-manual/intro.rst

    end

 The loop consists of three major parts.
-In the first part we initialize the important variabes with the help of the `short function syntax` and the :func:`iter.ilist` function, which convieniently creates vectors of any size with a value provided by the function.
+In the first part we initialize the important variables with the help of the `short function syntax` and the :func:`iter.ilist` function, which conveniently creates vectors of any size with a value provided by the function.
 In this case `a` and `b` are the lower and the upper boundary for the integration.

 By calling :func:`num.monte_vegas` with the desired unitsphere function, the monte carlo vegas algorithm is being invoked for the first time.